xcx0902/files/README.md

 # XCX Round #2 Files

-This repository is private for some reason.
+This repository is private until the contest ends.